Getting Sober Young: Unlock Your Potential for a Bright Future

 The Beginning of Getting Sober

 My addiction seemed pretty tame compared to what they described.
 I had never been arrested for a DUI, never overdosed and woke up in a hospital, never got around to doing a week-long coke-fueled psychosis, never been homeless.
-I couldn’t relate to them, my addiction was different.
+I couldn’t relate to them.
+My addiction was different.

-Immediately my mind jumped to the idea my life was over because I was getting sober.
-I would never be able to go to a bar with some friends or smoke a joint after work again for the rest of my life.
+Immediately my mind jumped to the idea that my life was over because I was getting sober.
+I would never be able to go to a bar with friends or smoke a joint after work again for the rest of my life.
 That’s all I had to live for.

 What does a sober person even do?
 Crossword puzzles and watch Jeopardy?
 It was a nightmarish thought.
-I was only 21, I didn’t want to live like my grandmother.
+I was only 21.
+I didn’t want to live like my grandmother.
 I wanted to leave and go back to the way things were.

-All my friends drank and used drugs, I couldn’t understand how I was different.
+All my friends drank and used drugs.
+I couldn’t understand how I was different.
 There had to be another way.
 Getting sober didn’t sound like the right way.

 Understanding the Magic of Getting Sober

-But the magic happened the next afternoon.
-I went to my first outpatient meeting.
 I sheepishly entered the small room with about five other young people in recovery and a counselor.
-I sat down, still stewing in anxiety and resentment, introduced myself to yet another group of strangers.
+I sat down, still stewing in anxiety and resentment, and introduced myself to yet another group of strangers.

 What makes them so thrilled to be here?
 What are they getting out of this?
 How could anyone want to be sober?

 Despite everything, they were happy.
 I wanted more than anything to have what they had.
-That was the day I stopped merely being sober and became a person in recovery.

 Recovery Doesn’t Happen Overnight

-I wish I could say that I dove in straight away and that my recovery was all uphill from there, but that would be false.
+I wish I could say that I dove in straight away and my recovery was all uphill from there, but that would be false.
 Recovery doesn’t happen overnight.
 I had to change from the bottom up.

 For me, recovering meant looking inside myself and finding the root of my behavior and choices.
 It meant overcoming childhood trauma.
 It meant finding who I really am.
 It was not an easy feat by any means, and I resisted at every turn.
 But with the help of my recovery community, I was able to slowly progress, inch by inch.

 It was not long before I began to notice changes.
-I no longer spent my time in treatment watching the clock, I was engaged and enjoying myself.
+I no longer spent my time in treatment watching the clock.
+I was engaged and enjoying myself.
 I was not only able to be helpful for the people in treatment with me, I was able to be their friend.

 The feelings of despair, anger, and self-pity were no longer as loud in my mind.
-I began to feel the serenity that was described in that first 12 step meeting.
-Of course, I had my days where the serenity would fade.
+I began to feel the serenity that was described in that first 12-step meeting.
+Of course, I had my days when the serenity would fade.
 It would be unrealistic to expect every day to be good.
-But when I fully committed, when I gave recovery my all, my life seemed to have meaning again.

 GET HELP